tagohd/mono/Repo organization.md

 ---
 number headings: auto, max 2
 ---
+%%
+Sudosays:: I elaborated on my responses if you haven't already read them.
-Sudosays:: I installed a new plugin called "Number Headings"
+Sudosays:: Also, I installed a new plugin called "Number Headings"
+#majorChange
+%%

 # 1 Organization
 [Lun]: In order to not clutter files with Lunsays and Sudosays, maybe we should delete eachothers' comments after reading them?
 Their main function is just warning eachother of new stuff anyways.